-• Following are the maximum and the minimum requirements described in below table:
+• Following is the maximum and the minimum requirements described in below table (to be checked in the vehicles display):

 Type of vehicle Max.
 SOC Min.
 SOC Recommendation BEV (Fully battery-operated vehicles and H&H) 50% 10% 30% PHEV (Plug-in hybrid vehicles) 50% 1% Low